AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46770-an-order-confirmation-email-is-sent-even-when-the-email-order-confirmation-is-unchecked.md

 ---
-title: "ACSD-46770: order confirmation email is sent even when the [!UICONTROL Email Order Confirmation] is unchecked"
+title: "ACSD-46770: order confirmation email is sent even when [!UICONTROL Email Order Confirmation] is unchecked"
-description: Apply the ACSD-46770 patch to fix the Adobe Commerce issue where order confirmation emails are sent even when the [!UICONTROL Email Order Confirmation] is unchecked.
+description: Apply the ACSD-46770 patch to fix the Adobe Commerce issue where order confirmation emails are sent even when [!UICONTROL Email Order Confirmation] is unchecked.
 ---

-# ACSD-46770: an order confirmation email is sent even when the **[!UICONTROL Email Order Confirmation]** is unchecked
+# ACSD-46770: an order confirmation email is sent even when **[!UICONTROL Email Order Confirmation]** is unchecked

-The ACSD-46770 patch fixes the issue where orders can be placed via REST API as a guest user even when the **[!UICONTROL Email Order Confirmation]** is turned off.
+The ACSD-46770 patch fixes the issue where orders can be placed via REST API as a guest user even when **[!UICONTROL Email Order Confirmation]** is unchecked.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.24 is installed.
 The patch ID is ACSD-46770.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions